Coronavirus COVID-19 Updates: uc.edu/publichealth

 Research undertaken in the UC Department of Pathology and Laboratory Medicine combines’ talent, creativity and resources, to understand the causes of disease and develop treatments for infectious diseases, diabetes, obesity and lipid disorders,

 Researchers of the department, along with industry and community partners, collaborate to bring forth cutting-edge research that leads to discovery of novel technologies and therapeutics for treating a society afflicted with these diseases.

 The Department has a highly active basic research program consisting of about 10 principal investigators.
-Their research interests lie in two major areas.
+Their research interests lie in three major areas.

 The Lipid Metabolism group studies a broad range of mechanisms related to lipoprotein biology, lipid absorption, vascular biology, fetal lipid metabolism, neural control of food intake, and inflammation.